microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 When using a [UseFastRefresh](#usefastrefresh), [UseLiveReload](#uselivereload) or [UseWebDebugger](#usewebdebugger) this is the server that will be used to load the bundle from.

+> This has been replaced with SourceBundleHost and SourceBundlePort and will be removed in a future version.

 ### ```DebugBundlePath```